Doseone: History

 Doseone was born Adam Kidd Drucker in Nampa, Idaho, on April 21, 1977.
 He is known for his extensive collaborations with other Anticon members, forming numerous groups and performing guest spots on others' releases.
 He has recorded with many musicians including Mr. Dibbs, Aesop Rock, Slug, Sole, Alias, Jel, Odd Nosdam, Why?, Fog, Boom Bip, The Notwist, and Mike Patton.
 He has also released several solo albums, including the spoken word album Soft Skulls and a combination audio CD and poetry book The Pelt.

 Early in his musical career, Doseone once competed in a freestyle rap battle with then-unknown Eminem at Scribble Jam in 1997.
 In 1998, Doseone released his first solo album, Hemispheres.
 In 2000, he released Circle, a collaborative album with producer Boom Bip.
 In 2012, he released the solo album, G Is for Deep, on Anticon.

 Doseone is also a visual artist.
 He has worked on the cover art for many of the albums he has performed on.
 He has also done work in animation.
 He worked on an online animated cartoon NOTGarfield.
 The series consists of characters from Garfield involved in surreal dada situations.
+Doseone (as Adam Drucker) has contributed to multiple Meow Wolf projects.

 In January 2012 it was announced that Adult Swim had ordered a pilot of an animated series called Mars Safari featuring a soundtrack by Doseone and Jel.

 Doseone is also a prominent composer for indie games, most notably those published by Devolver Digital.
-Those include Sludge Life, Samurai Gunn, Catacomb Kids, Enter the Gungeon, Vlambeer's games Gun Godz and Nuclear Throne, Messhof's Nidhogg 2; he also served as a co-developer on Disc Room and High Hell.
+Those include Sludge Life, Samurai Gunn, Catacomb Kids, Enter the Gungeon, Gang Beasts, Vlambeer's games Gun Godz and Nuclear Throne, Messhof's Nidhogg 2; he also served as a co-developer on Disc Room and High Hell.